 Want to Learn More about Cosmetology?

-If you have an interest in hair care and hair styling, and want to pursue a career in cosmetology, MTI College has a world-class cosmetology program.
+If you have an interest in hair care and hair styling, and want to pursue a career in cosmetology, Campus, formerly known as MTI College, has a world-class cosmetology program.
 Starting dates are opening throughout the year.
 We partner with Paul Mitchell the School to bring students a thorough cosmetology training program.
 Contact our Admissions team to get more information on becoming a licensed and fully-trained cosmetologist.